martinmcconnell/fyp-doc/notes.md

 Finally, the journal entry is stored on the Ethereum blockchain using the entryId as the key, and the ipfsHash and owner are stored as part of the JournalEntry storage struct.

-To implement an ipfs.add function in your smart contract, you will need to use a library or contract that provides access to the IPFS API.
-There are several options available for doing this, and the specific implementation will depend on your specific requirements and preferences.
+To implement an ipfs.add function in the smart contract, a library or contract will need to be used that provides access to the IPFS API.
+There are several options available for doing this, and the specific implementation will depend on the specific requirements and preferences.

-Here are a few examples of how you could implement an ipfs.add function in your contract:
+Here are a few examples of how one could implement an ipfs.add function in the contract:

-- If you are using the Ethereum Virtual Machine (EVM) to run your contract, you can use the ethereum-ipfs package to interact with IPFS from your contract.
-This package provides an IPFS contract that you can deploy to the Ethereum blockchain, and which provides an add function that you can call from your contract to add entries to IPFS.
+- If using the Ethereum Virtual Machine (EVM) to run the contract, one can use the ethereum-ipfs package to interact with IPFS from the contract.
+This package provides an IPFS contract that can be deployed to the Ethereum blockchain, and which provides an add function that can be called from the contract to add entries to IPFS.

-- If you are using the web3.js library to interact with the Ethereum blockchain, you can use the ipfs-api package to interact with IPFS from your contract.
+- If using the web3.js library to interact with the Ethereum blockchain, you can use the ipfs-api package to interact with IPFS from your contract.
 This package provides an IPFS object that you can use to call the IPFS API, including the add function to add entries to IPFS.

-- If you are using the Ethereum Name Service (ENS) to resolve IPFS hashes to human-readable names, you can use the ens-js library to resolve IPFS hashes to ENS names and then use the ipfs.add function provided by the ens-js library to add entries to IPFS.
+- If the Ethereum Name Service (ENS) is used to resolve IPFS hashes to human-readable names, you can use the ens-js library to resolve IPFS hashes to ENS names and then use the ipfs.add function provided by the ens-js library to add entries to IPFS.

 # Results

 # Discussion

+Overall, the code looks well-structured and properly organized.
+There are a few potential areas for improvement, however.
+For example:

+- The contract includes a function called addToIPFS that adds journal entries to IPFS, but this function is not implemented.
+It just returns a placeholder string and does not actually add anything to IPFS.

+- The contract includes a struct called Reviewer that has a name property, but this property is never used.
+It might be more appropriate to use the address of the reviewer instead of their name.

+- The contract includes a function called publishJournal that is used to publish a paper in the journal, but it does not actually check whether the paper has been reviewed or accepted before publishing it.
+It might be a good idea to include some additional logic to ensure that only approved papers are published in the journal.

+These are just some potential areas for improvement, and there may be other issues or improvements that could be made to the contract.

+In terms of some additional requirements to the project from this point in it's progress a few key requirements that are commonly important for dApps in this domain that have not yet been considered.
+These might include:

+- Ensuring that the dApp is user-friendly and intuitive to use, so that researchers and reviewers can easily submit and review papers.

+- Ensuring that the dApp is secure and reliable, so that sensitive information about submitted papers and reviewers is protected and the submission, review, and publication process is trustworthy.

+- Ensuring that the dApp is scalable and able to handle a large number of submissions and reviews, as well as a growing user base.

+- Ensuring that the dApp integrates seamlessly with the Ethereum blockchain and decentralized storage solutions like IPFS, so that information is properly stored and accessed on the blockchain.

+- Ensuring that the dApp follows best practices for smart contract development, such as properly handling errors and exceptions, implementing access controls, and using safe math functions.

+These are just some potential requirements that may be important to consider when developing a dApp for a scientific journal project.
+Depending on the specific goals and needs of your project, there may be other requirements that are important to consider..

 # Conclusion

+The idea of using decentralized applications (dApps) and the Ethereum blockchain to improve the process of publishing academic journals is an interesting and potentially valuable idea.
+By using the internet for distribution and decentralized applications to support the review process, it may be possible to create a more efficient, transparent, and trustworthy system for publishing academic journals.
+Additionally, the use of smart contracts on the Ethereum blockchain can help to increase trust in the system and ensure that the process is secure and reliable.

+There are many potential directions that this project could take to move forward and build on these ideas.
+For example, the project could focus on developing and implementing a user-friendly dApp that makes it easy for researchers and reviewers to submit and review papers, as well as for journal editors to manage the publication process.
+The project could also focus on integrating the dApp with the Ethereum blockchain and decentralized storage solutions like IPFS, to ensure that information is properly stored and accessed on the blockchain.
+Additionally, the project could explore other potential applications of the Ethereum blockchain and smart contracts in the context of academic publishing, such as using tokens to incentivize good behavior or using decentralized governance mechanisms to manage the journal.

+These are just some potential directions that the project could take to move forward and build on the initial premise.
+Ultimately, the specific direction and focus of the project will depend on the goals and needs of the project team and stakeholders.

 # Bibliography